tct-gaming/yaw/new-player/start-here.md

 ... -->

 # Credits
 You'll get this in normal play but what you'll really want is `The Index`.
-I can take you there whenever and we'll make you a buttload of cash. **AFTER YOU'VE COMPLETED THE STAR CHART**.
+I can take you there whenever and we'll make you a butt load of cash. **AFTER YOU'VE COMPLETED THE STAR CHART**.

 # Future
 You'll want to learn about Focus, eidolon hunts, profit taker (no idea still honestly)